ember-learn/ember-blog/content/core-team-meeting-minutes-2014-04-04.md

   I think it's a corner case, so I don't know if this should work, or if you would fix that.
   Anyway, in my application, I'm defining a notFound route, hit when the user plays with the url and gives something wrong.
   I also want redirect to this route when the user try to access an unexisting record (ie the backend answer a 404).
-So I basically tried to define an error handler in the ApplicationRoute, and transitionTo('notFound').
+So I tried to define an error handler in the ApplicationRoute, and transitionTo('notFound').
 Unfortunately it does not work.
 Though if I remove the globbing path, then it works for the redirection, but obviously not when entering unknown url.

   I made a jsbin reproducing it: [here](http://emberjs.jsbin.com/ucanam/4401/edit)